 The Journal for Critical Animal Studies (JCAS) was designed to develop activist consciousness of animal liberation history, practice, theory, and politics, while also encouraging Critical Animal Studies (CAS) scholarship, one of the most progressive and dynamic modes of theory in the academy today.
 To this end, JCAS, a free online journal, accepts manuscripts and other materials that promote the fundamental notions of CAS (for an overview of the 10 Principles of CAS, see JCAS 5.1 Best, et al.).
-We are also interested in research using an intersectional analysis of social justice issues related to other marginalized and oppressed groups about race, ethnicity, class, gender, sexuality, disability, geography, age, spirituality (both religious and secular), and environmental issues.
-JCAS supports and strives to publish work that promotest (1) intersectionality, (2) social justice activism, (3) total liberation, (4) anarchism, (5) illegal direct action, and (6) jargon-free.
+We are also interested in research using an intersectional analysis of social justice issues related to other marginalized and oppressed groups regarding race, ethnicity, class, gender, sexuality, disability, geography, age, spirituality (both religious and secular), and environmental issues.
+JCAS supports and strives to publish work that promotes (1) intersectionality, (2) social justice activism, (3) total liberation, (4) anarchism, (5) illegal direct action, and (6) jargon-free.
 To ensure the highest standards of scholarly integrity, our submissions are anonymously peer-reviewed by experts in the field of CAS.

 HISTORY OF JCAS

 The Animal Liberation Philosophy and Policy Journal was founded in 2003 by Steve Best and Anthony J. Nocella II, changing its name in 2007 to the Journal for Critical Animal Studies, a project of the Institute for Critical Animal Studies (ICAS) (formally known as the Center for Animal Liberation Affairs).
 Up to 2009, JCAS was edited by Best, Nocella, and Richard Kahn.
-The journal’s current status as the premier Journal for critical animal studies is due in large part to the hard work and dedication of Richard White, who acted as editor from 2009-2012 and has stayed on as a submission reviewer.
+The journal’s current status as the premier Journal for critical animal studies is largely due to the hard work and dedication of Richard White, who acted as editor from 2009-2012 and has stayed as a submission reviewer.
 Other editors have included John Sorenson (2012) and Susan Thomas and Lindgren Johnson (co-editors from 2012-2015).
 Sean Parson and Kim Socha were interim editors until August 2015.

 VALUE AND UNIQUENESS OF JCAS